diag sys session full-stat

 The reason this is separate from delete is that a request to remove a specific session is much more efficient to implement than a request to delete all sessions matching a specific criteria and so it is useful to know how many times the more expensive flush was done.

-'dev_down': counts the number of times a request was made to delete all firewall sessions related to an IPsec interface which has been taken administratively down.
+'dev_down': counts the number of times a request was made to delete all firewall sessions related to an IPsec interface that has been taken administratively down.

 'ids_recv': counts the number of packets that are sent to IPS for processing.
 Note that if the model supports nTurbo and it is enabled then packets delivered to IPS via nTurbo path are not counted here.
 The count is displayed in hexadecimal.